 How to Write the University of Wisconsin-Madison Essays 2016-2017

-Sporting an expansive campus, a diverse and energetic student population, and overall strong academic programs, it’s no wonder that University of Wisconsin-Madison prides itself as a top-tier public institution.
-The campus is bordered by two lakes, contained by over 1200 acres of nature, and connected to the comfortable, lively Midwest college town of Madison by State Street.
+Sporting an expansive campus, diverse and energetic student population, and overall strong academic programs, it’s no wonder the University of Wisconsin-Madison prides itself as a top-tier public institution.
+The campus is bordered by two lakes, surrounded by over 1200 acres of nature, and connected to the comfortable, lively Midwest college town of Madison by State Street.

 Focus on being specific and personal

 Consider something in your life you think goes unnoticed and write about why it’s important to you.
 (650 words)

 When answering this prompt, students may default to thinking about the “unnoticed marginalized people of this world” or “of the climate change that is going unnoticed.”
 While those are important issues, they are global topics that, contrary to the prompt, are indeed noticed, and thus probably won’t make for a good response here.

 There’s a reason why the question asks for “something in your life” and “why it’s important to you.”
 Rather than talking about something of global relevance, take this opportunity to get personal and write about something that is of particular importance to you, even if it may appear irrelevant to the reader at first glance.